rotexdegba/benchmarkorms/README.md

 If you lump all the tests together in a single php script, the memory usage from earlier operations might clobber or inflated memory usage values for later operations.

+SQLite defines a maximum of 999 parameters to be passed as arguments to a statement, controlled by SQLITE_MAX_VARIABLE_NUMBER.
+Because of this, when eager loading related data for a fetch (which would lead to queries like where foreign_key IN (?,?, .... , ?, ?) being passed to PDO under the hood), the query must not have more than 999 ? placeholders, implying that we have to limit the chunk of recordsets to retrieve in each iteration to <= 999.
+Which also means we can't fetch all the records from a table with more than 999 records at once, we have to specify a limit value to fetch the records in chunks.
+Mysql does not have this limitation & I am guessing postgres & sqlsvr do not have this limitation.